-Upon completion of this offering, certain holders of shares of Class A common stock (including shares of Class A common stock issuable upon conversion of Class B common stock) will be entitled to incidental, or piggyback, rights with respect to the registration of the sale of these shares under the Securities Act.
-Upon completion of the private placement, the private placement investors, in addition to the piggyback, registration rights, will have the right, under certain circumstances, to require us to file a registration statement under the Securities Act to register the shares of Class A common stock sold in the private placement.
+Upon the closing of this offering, certain holders of shares of Class A common stock (including such shares of Class A common stock issuable upon conversion of Class B common stock) will be entitled to rights with respect to the registration of the sale of these shares under the Securities Act.
 Registration of the sale of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration, except for shares purchased by affiliates.
 See "Description of Capital Stock-Registration Rights" for additional information.